Badgerati/Pode/docs/Tutorials/Middleware/Types/Security.md

 * X-Content-Type-Options
 * Referrer-Policy

+You can also set the "Server" header to be hidden on responses if required.

 ## Types

 Pode has an inbuilt wrapper to easily toggle all headers with default values: [`Set-PodeSecurity`](../../../../Functions/Security/Set-PodeSecurity).
 This function lets you specify a `-Type` of either `Simple` or `Strict`.
 The specified value will setup the headers with the default values defined below.
 You can also force `X-XSS-Protection` to use blocking mode if you want to support older browsers, or enable `Strict-Transport-Security` via `-UseHsts`.